 Washington, D.C.
 Spring Break Trip

-Global Public Affairs piloted a career development trip to Washington, D.C. during Spring Break 2015 to selected GPA students.
+Global Public Affairs took selected students on a career development trip to Washington, D.C. during Spring Break 2018.
 They had the opportunity to visit top international organizations, including the World Bank and the State Department, and network with staff, including UCLA Alumni.
 To find out more about student experiences from the previous year, please read the blogs below from two participants.

 Students have the opportunity to connect their fieldwork during the summer internship to the capstone project that they will complete in their second year of the Master’s program.
 Students enrolled in the GPA@UCLA Luskin global certificate program can also connect their summer field placement to their particular cluster.
 The IPP provides panel discussions with second-year students to describe this process.